 Although the 70’s saw success with Formula 3 and Atlantic cars and even a pair of oval track midgets for the USA, most of the production was of Formula Fords.
 Many of the cars went to the USA and quite a large number of school versions of the 17, 20 and 24 went to the Jim Russell schools in the UK and the USA.

-CRD Tool and Engineering Ltd was formed and most of the Colchester Racing employees moved with the company to new premises in Manningtree.
-CRD retained the drawings, jigs and moulds for most of the cars and can repair or replace chassis as appropriate and supply spares.
+Colchester Racing Developments retained the drawings, jigs and moulds for most of the cars and can repair or replace chassis as appropriate and supply spares.
 Many Formula Ford parts are kept in stock including most of the suspension components.
 Due to the strongly designed Merlyn chassis and the continuity of parts supply a great number of Merlyns have survived to continue to enjoy success in historic races worldwide.